They've already built the bunker

 The project by Huxted Trenchless described matches the East Wing site both through its dates and the dizzying array of unusual constraints that faced the constructors.
 First, in terms of timing, the report says that preliminary design was approved in 2012.
 This is ahead of erection of the second shed in 2013.
 It also says that the project was recently completed, aligning with the deconstruction of the East Wing sheds by 2016.
 Second, the project parameters are exceptionally specific.
 The report highlights that "the microtunneling launch shaft, pipe laydown and slurry plant were located in two warehouse buildings," whose hoist height was limited to 20 vertical feet.
 This was done, the paper says, to not disrupt public walking tours that came within 10 feet."
 Indeed, between 2001 and at least 2020, public White House tours underwent security screening in a trailer at the south end of East Executive Avenue and then walked past the sheds to the East Wing.
 The congruence with what we know about the sheds is remarkable.
 But if construction occurred in 2013, that would be after the west shed was removed.
 So where was the other end this small tunnel?

 The paper does not mention a terminus.
 Instead, it describes the tunnel as running 480' on a 700' radius.
 These dimensions match a really good candidate for the end: a deep shaft at the north end of East Executive Avenue, visible in aerials between 2014 and 2015.
 This is actually quite close to the location of the WMATA Red Line tunnels between Metro Center and Farragut North.
 WMATA's early technical documents specify segmented tunnels to have a 16'-8" interior diameter.
 Add the thickness of the tunnel liner and a 20' exterior dimension is reasonable.
 Sure enough, the report says that the bore had to "finish within 18 feet of the spring line of an existing 20 foot diameter tunnel."
 Once this shaft is taken for an end, another detail in the paper falls in to place.
 It says that the tunnel had to "pass 16 feet below an existing pedestrian tunnel."
 This, to me, sounds like a steam/access tunnel built by FDR between the East Wing and the Treasury Building for an ad hoc precursor to the PEOC.
+Finally, the report says it needs to pass "2.5 feet horizontally of an underground structure," which could be PEOC, or in my opinion, the East Wing's foundations.

 Put it all together, and it's just a perfect match: